JSchwerdt2014/Movie_Sales_Analysis/README.md

 1. What factors have the greatest influence on gross sales?
 2. Within those factors, is there a set range that performs best?
+3. Does movie budget have a large influence on gross profit?

 ## **Methods Used**